lostdusty/doprafetch/README.md

 # How to use this?

-First, SSH or TelNet in your router, the username is `root` and the password can be either `admin` or `adminHW` (You can try searching your model on my [password list](https://github.com/princessmortix/dropafetch/blob/main/password_list.md).), then type `su` and then `shell`.
+First, SSH or TelNet in your router, (If you don't know what is the login details of your router, try asking on [Huawei Forum](https://forum.huawei.com/enterprise/en/index.html).), then type `su` and then `shell`.
 First, make sure you have _actually_ shell access by thing `help`.
 You should this screen:

 ![image](https://user-images.githubusercontent.com/47502554/127074116-0c5b3e28-ebf2-4f92-88f8-3db5ab912601.png)